mdfaaeq/mdfaaeq/README.md

 ---

-## ⚡ Fun Fact

-When I'm not coding, I enjoy experimenting with **machine learning models** to predict movie plot twists—because who doesn’t love a good challenge?
-I’m also a **huge fan of tea** and believe it fuels my creativity (and the code)! ☕🚀

----

 _“Every line of code I write today builds the bridge to my future.
 It's a reminder that the work I am doing now—no matter how small—has a big impact down the road.”_